NasimTbp/kubernetes/k8s-node-replacement-guide.md

 ---

-Once the required tools such as `kubeadm`and `kubelet` are installed on the new node, you can join it to the Kubernetes cluster by following the steps below:
+Once the required tools are installed on the new node, you can join it to the Kubernetes cluster by following the steps below:

 ## 🚀 Step 1: Generate the Join Command (on Control Plane Node)